 So, we’ve covered sun and snow, which mean it’s time to address sand, dust and all that jazz.
 The former can actually scratch you and cause permanent damage.
 I mean, I can’t even deal with having an eyelash in my contact lens.
 I can’t imagine how much it’d suck to have sand in my eyeball.
 Yeah, no thanks!
 I’ll definitely pass on that one.

 I forgot to mention that you’ll get fewer headaches if you wear shades on the daily.
-I get awful migraines all the time and most of them occur after long drives – bright sunlight does not mesh well with me.
-Now, if you’re lucky and you don’t get ’em very often, you’ll still benefit – sunglasses will help reduce eyestrain so you’ll enjoy your time outdoors much more.
+I get awful migraines often and most occur after long drives because bright sunlight does not mesh well with me.
+Now, if you’re lucky and you don’t get ’em frequently, you’ll still benefit because they’ll help reduce eyestrain, which will help you enjoy your time outdoors much more.